Anthonyhelka/skirmish/README.md

 # ScuttleScrims
-ScuttleScrims is an application that was developed with the goal of connecting teams with opponents for the popular game League of Legends.
-ScuttleScrims empowers amateur and collegiate league teams by making all the boring and often clunky parts of managing a team or finding scrimmages as easy as possible.
+ScuttleScrims allows users and teams a way to easily find and plan competitive League of Legends matches.
+ScuttleScrims empowers amateur and collegiate League teams by making all the boring and often clunky parts of finding scrimmages as easy as possible.

 <p align="center">
   <img src="/app/assets/images/scuttlescrims-logo.png?raw=true" alt="Synergy" width="150">